 - You plan to navigate on a river stream, a lake or the sea?
-Sea kayaks are more extended, slimmer, more stable but harder to turn, while lake and river kayaks are more similar to a canoe in shape and have better handling.
+Sea kayaks are more extended, slimmer, more stable but harder to turn, while lake and river kayaks such as inflatable kayaks are more similar to a canoe in shape and have better handling.
 White waters are out of the question, period.

 - How sturdy will the kayak be?
 A stronger kayak will be heavier but more stable and durable while their lightweight version can be more expensive due to the materials employed and are less durable, but can be easier to transport by a single person.

 - Sit-in or sit-on-top?
 For a novice paddler, you better choose a sit-on-top kayak as is more stable and has more room for your dog.
 However, a sit-in kayak is useful if the waters and wind are cold, but can be quite complicated to exit, it if you ever happen to flip over.

 Once you figure the big picture, it will be easier to choose the right kayak to meet the needs of both you and your dog.

 Dog treats are beneficial, not only to ease their hunger but also to reward them during a training session with the kayak on land, and while navigating to reinforce all the positive accomplishments made it will distract him if he becomes anxious or bored aboard.

 Have a bag of assorted treats with you and use a special one once the dog follows your command correctly.

 Although you are going to be over water is very important to have potable water for your dog too.
 Dogs may have a stronger immune system but streams and lakes aren’t as healthy as in the old days, and the bacteria that lurk on the surface can cause severe diseases.

 The same applies to the sea, as salted water causes terrible complications in the kidneys if ingested.